benallfree/pbgo/README.md

 ## Project Config with .pbgorc

 You can set a default PocketBase version per project directory by creating a `.pbgorc` file that contains JSON (for example, `{"version":"0.29.1"}` or `{"version":"latest"}`).
-The CLI will use this value as the default for `--pg-use`.
+The CLI will use this value as the default for `--use`.
 You can also specify a default provider here.

 ```bash
 # Save default version to ./.pbgorc